Skip to content

 partitions

 • Each broker may have zero or more partitions per topic.
-When creating topic we specify the number of partition to use.
+When creating topic, users specify the number of partition to use.

 • Kafka tolerates up to N-1 server failures without losing any messages.
 N is the replication factor for a given partition.

 • Each partition is a time ordered immutable sequence of records, that are persisted for a long time period.
-It is a log.
 Topic is a labelled log.

 • Consumers see messages in the order they are stored in the log.